theclubfoot/alx-low_level_programming/0x10-variadic_functions/README.md

 <h2> This directory contains functions that do the following: </h2>

-0-sum_them_all.c : is a function that returns the sum of all its parameters.
+0-sum_them_all.c : is a function that returns the all sum of all its parameters.

 1-print_numbers.c : is a function that prints numbers, followed by a new line.